 “Yo mama is so fat that they had to change the name of the amusement park ride to Go-Around-Mary,” Wallace said during a phone interview.

 “Everybody’s telling ‘Yo Mama’ jokes now,” Wallace said.
-“When I was younger we had to make up these jokes on-the-spot.
+“When I was younger we had to make up these jokes on the spot.
 We couldn’t look them up on the internet or check out a book from the library.
-We had use our intelligence and creativity.”
+We had to use our intelligence and creativity.”

 “I came to Las Vegas for a 30-day engagement that turned into ten years,” Wallace said.

 Wallace’s show was voted Best 10 pm Show in Vegas and continues to receive accolades from critics and fans.

 With all of this critical success, many comedians would be content to rest on their laurels.
 Not Wallace.